ProjectEvergreen/greenwood/www/pages/docs/index.md

 $ yarn add @greeenwood/cli --dev
 ```

-> You can install Greenwood globally as well, though we enourage local installation of Greenwood as documented above.
+> You can install Greenwood globally as well, though we encourage local installation of Greenwood as documented above.

 ### CLI
 With Greenwood installed, you can run its CLI to generate your site.
 The commands available are: